ognentrajkovski/ognentrajkovski/README.md

 ## ***About me***

-Hi, I'm Ognen, a BSc. in Software Engineering student with a passion for AI innovation.
+Hi, I'm Ognen, a Software Engineering student with a passion for AI innovation.
 Currently working on:
 - End-to-End Image Segmentation
 - RAG System using LangChain and GPT model